 Below are the three steps required to perform a Section 409A valuation.

 - Cost based – The asset, or cost, approach is based on the premise that a prudent investor would pay no more for an asset than its replacement or reproduction cost.
-The asset or cost approach is usually appropriate to use for analyzing holding companies or real estate investment companies, and less applicable when intangible assets comprise a significant portion of an entity.
+The asset or cost approach is usually appropriate for analyzing holding or real estate investment companies, and less applicable when intangible assets comprise a significant portion of an entity.